-PJM will use the Short-Term wind power forecast in the calculation of Lost Opportunity Cost for wind resources in real-time.
+PJM will use the Short-Term wind power forecast in the calculation of Lost Opportunity Cost for standalone wind resources in real-time.
+Hybrid Resources with a wind component are not subject to this provision.
 Further detail on the calculation can be found in Manual 28.